mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the credential in the `leaf_node` of the `path` field.
 * When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}.
-* The sender type for the AuthenticatedContent encapsulating the External Commit MUST be `new_member_commit`.
+* The sender type for the AuthenticatedContent encapsulating the external Commit MUST be `new_member_commit`.

-External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.
+External Commits come in two "flavors" -- a "join" Commit that adds the sender to the group or a "resync" Commit that replaces a member's prior appearance with a new one.

 Note that the "resync" operation allows an attacker that has compromised a